 - Never, ever fall asleep with the television on.

 - Don’t bring your phone to bed, and ideally don’t even bring it into the bedroom.

 - Consider adding a meditation practice to your life.
 Even five minutes a day may help your sleep!

 - Avoid alcohol, especially close to bed time.

 - Cut back on caffeine, especially if you’re drinking more than a couple cups of coffee or tea a day.
 And don’t consume any caffeine after lunch.

-- Consider getting a Fitbit or iWatch in order to track your sleep.
+- Consider purchasing a Fitbit or Apple Watch in order to track your sleep.

 It’s All About Attitude

 You can either look at fitness as something you’ve got to do, or as something you get to do.
-Finding a physical activity you like and look forward to doing will inevitably make you feel healthier and happier.
+Finding a physical activity you look forward to doing will inevitably make you feel healthier and happier.

 Different fitness regimens work for different people.
 I’ve flitted from one physical activity to another my entire life, yet there are still numerous activities that don’t interest me in the least.
 I would pay good money to avoid grappling in jiu-jitsu, swimming in chlorinated pools, or God forbid participating in Ironman triathlons.
 But each of these activities provides countless people with joy and purpose, and many participants would likewise be bored silly by the things I love to do—long hikes, devil sticks, yin yoga, and indoor bouldering.